Guilherme Pato

-Guilherme Nunes Rodrigues (born 17 February 2001), known as Guilherme Pato, is a Brazilian professional footballer who plays as a forward.
+Guilherme Nunes Rodrigues (born 17 February 2001), known as Guilherme Pato, is a Brazilian professional footballer who plays as a forward for Mirassol.

 Club career

 Pato made his professional debut with Internacional in a 0-0 Campeonato Gaúcho tie with Ypiranga on 1 February 2020.

 On 21 January 2022, Pato joined the Azerbaijani club Neftchi Baku on a contract until the summer of 2024.
 On 15 February 2023, Pato left Neftchi Baku by mutual agreement.